 There are a lot of different shoemaking tools and materials you can work with but you can start learning shoemaking and making shoes only with this minimum set of shoemaking tools and materials

 Tools you need for pattern making

 1. Flat ballet shoes last.
-It is the pump shoe last with heel height up to 2 cm.
+It is the pump shoe last with a heel height up to 2 cm.

-2. Now, I already wrote about general tools for pattern making.
+2. Now, I already written about general tools for pattern making.
 So, for making flat ballet shoes you will need to have the same tools.
 That’s why I will not repeat it here, just make sure to check this post ‘’Shoemaking tools for pattern making’’